 You keep hearing experts talking about the missing Malaysia Airlines Flight 370 and the fact that its transponder went from on to off.

-A transponder is a radio transmitter in the cockpit that works with ground radar.
-When the transponder receives a signal from a more sophisticated ground "secondary" radar, it returns a squawk code with the aircraft's position, its altitude and its call sign.
-It is constantly being radar pinged, helping air traffic controllers on the ground determine the airplane's speed and direction, too.
+A transponder is a radio transmitter in the cockpit that receives a signal from “secondary” radar and returns a squawk code with the aircraft’s position, its altitude and its call sign.
+It is constantly being pinged, helping air traffic controllers on the ground determine the airplane’s speed and direction, too.

 Q. What does “squawk” mean?

 It’s a four-digit identifying code that the pilot enters into a transponder for each flight.
 It helps air traffic control recognize each plane.

 Q. Why are transponders necessary?

 Primary radar is somewhat effective at seeing objects – it paints targets – and at displaying them with a blip on a screen.
 The bigger the object, the better.
 Transponders enhance the signal and provide additional information for air traffic control through secondary radar.